TheOfficialFloW/gtasa_vita/README.md

 - Rinnegatamante for porting the renderer using vitaGL, providing the companion app and making various improvements to the port.
 - aap for porting PS2-rendering aka skygfx.
-- Freakler for providing LiveArea asses.
+- Freakler for providing LiveArea assets.
-- frangarj, fgsfds and Bythos for graphics-related stuff.
+- frangarcj, fgsfds and Bythos for graphics-related stuff.
 - CBPS/SonicMastr for PIB, which was used on earlier stages of development.
 - isage for the native audio backend for OpenAL-Soft.